glaubermagal/doc-api/source/includes/api/_user_management.md

 making JSON a less than ideal response format.

-Some (but not all) of the endpoints documented here will produce a response in either JSON or HTML format, depending on the value you provide on the `Content-type` HTTP request header.
+Some (but not all) of the endpoints documented here will produce a response in either JSON or HTML format, depending on the value you provide on the `Content-Type` HTTP request header.
 Use `Content-Type: application/json` if you are calling the endpoint from an application, and would like to get a JSON formatted response.
 If you are accessing these endpoints from a browser, it will typically generate a request with